๐ŸŽ“SAT

 Juxtapose

-• Neutral connotation; the word describes a method, not a judgment
+• Neutral connotation.
+The word describes a method, not a judgment about the things being compared.

-• Extremely common in literary analysis—if you're asked how an author develops a theme, juxtaposition is often the answer
+• Extremely common in literary analysis.
+If you're asked how an author develops a theme or highlights a contrast, juxtaposition is often the answer.

 Kinetic

-• Relating to motion or movement—describes energy in action rather than stored
+• Relating to motion or movement.
+Describes energy in action rather than energy that's stored.

-• Useful for describing dynamic passages with action, change, or physical description
+• Useful for describing dynamic passages with action, change, or vivid physical description.
+A "kinetic" writing style is one full of movement and energy.

-Compare: Juxtapose vs. Ambiguous—juxtaposition is a technique authors use deliberately; ambiguity is often an effect (intended or not).
+Compare: Juxtapose vs. Ambiguous represent different aspects of a text.
+Juxtaposition is a technique authors use deliberately; ambiguity is often an effect (intended or not).
 When analyzing author's craft, ask: is this juxtaposition creating deliberate contrast, or is the meaning genuinely ambiguous?

 Quick Reference Table